ChorusOne/opus-pool-sdk/book/guide/7-transaction-history.md

 ## Next Steps

-In this chapter, we learned how to fetch transaction history using the `getTransactionsHistory` method and displayed it in a structured table format.
+In this section, we learned how to fetch transaction history using the `getTransactionsHistory` method and displayed it in a structured table format.

 Next, we will fetch the vault rewards history and draw its chart.
-Please proceed to the [Rewards History][rewards-history] chapter to continue.
+Please proceed to the [Rewards History][rewards-history] section to continue.

 [get-transactions-history-usage]: https://github.com/ChorusOne/opus-pool-demo/blob/master/src/hooks/useTransactions.ts#L22
 [get-transactions-history-ui]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/components/Transactions.tsx#L52